bfernandesbfs/StatusCode/README.md

 # License

-Yosef is available under the MIT license.
+StatusCode is available under the MIT license.
 See the LICENSE file for more info.